 Get Three Estimates

-Fencing contractors operating in Columbus, OH need a Home Improvement Contractor license.
-This license requires the contractor be bonded.
+Fence companies in Columbus, OH need a Home Improvement Contractor license.
+This license requires the contractor to be bonded.
 Other counties and cities in the Columbus metropolitan area each have their own licensing requirements.

 The reputation of your fence contractor in your community is more important as compared to their industry experience.
 Requesting the names of at least three different references in your neighborhood that have installed a fence from that installer is a good way to assess an installer’s reputation.

-Check their online reviews on multiple websites such as Google, Yelp and BBB.
-Be on the look out for fake five star reviews that have been used to bury negative reviews.
+Check their online reviews on multiple websites such as Google, Yelp, Facebook and BBB.
+Be on the lookout for fake five star reviews that have been used to bury negative reviews.

 Check to see if your fence installer belongs to professional associations such as the American Fence Association.

 All of your fence estimates should be provided in writing and detail the cost of materials and labor.
 Be sure to ask who will be responsible for obtaining a building permit for the fence, if necessary.
 An itemized breakdown of the costs will help you compare them to other options.
 A detailed estimate should also serve as the contract.
 For legitimate contractors this should not be an issue.